Poland in December: tips for making the most of your winter in Poland

 They will cut the stem of the tree you pick, net it, and help you secure it to the top of your car if needed.
 You can buy a cut tree, a potted tree (grown in a field, dug up, and placed in a pot), or if you know that the Christmas tree will later go to your garden, you can buy a “rooted” tree (choinka ukorzeniona) – a pot grown tree (which has been planted in a container as a seedling).

-In major cities in Poland, you can buy real Christmas trees online; type in Google: choinka dostawa do domu and the name of your city.
+In major cities in Poland, you can buy real Christmas trees online.
+Type in Google: “choinka dostawa do domu” and the name of your city.

-A glossary of terms useful when buying a Christmas tree: choinka – a Christmas tree, w doniczce – potted, obsadzanie – putting a real Christmas tree in the stand, stojak – stand, lampki – lights, bombki – Christmas baubles.
+A glossary of terms applicable when buying a Christmas tree: choinka – a Christmas tree, w doniczce – potted, obsadzanie – putting a real Christmas tree in the stand, stojak – stand, lampki – lights, bombki – Christmas baubles.

 The most popular real Christmas trees you can buy in Poland include: the Norway Spruce (świerk pospolity), the Blue Spruce or Colorado Spruce (świerk srebrny or świerk kłujący), the Caucasian Fir or Nordmann Fir (jodła kaukaska).

 The Caucasian Fir or Nordmann Fir (jodła kaukaska) is an increasingly popular Christmas tree in Poland – it’s a low-maintenance tree (the best option for those who want to put up their Christmas tree as soon as possible and not wait until the last minute to start decorating).
 Unlike spruce trees, the fir Christmas tree does not drop needles (unlike spruce trees) but dries them over time and keeps them long after Christmas.
 You don’t need to worry about vacuuming during the holidays;) Its needles are soft and rounded, so the fir is generally more child and pet-friendly.
-It is usually more expensive than spruce and doesn’t have any fragrance.
+It is usually more expensive than spruce and has no fragrance.
 Last but not least, the Caucasian Fir has a broad base to accommodate lots of presents…;)

-Winter illuminations and lights displays in Poland
+Winter illuminations and light displays in Poland

 POZNAŃ area: Winter illuminations and Christmas attractions in Deli Park